simonw/til/macos/wildcard-dns-dnsmasq.md

   reach    : 0x00020002 (Reachable,Directly Reachable Address)
 ```
 Finally, I ran a quick HTTP server using `python -m http.server 8005` and confirmed that `http://foo.bar.lan:8005/` in my browser worked as expected - which it did.

+## This broke DNS for me on other networks

+When I tried connecting to other networks later on the same day I found that DNS lookups were not working.

+I eventually figured out why by running `scutil --dns` and noting that it was always trying to hit `10.0.0.1`.

+The fix was to open up the DNS servers area in Network settings again and remove ALL of the nameservers from that list.
+Once I did that the DNS server for the WiFi network I was connected to started working again.